 Action required by your firm:

-The CPD Regulations are effective for CPD years from 1 November 2023 which means the first full year of CPD records will need to be available from 31 October 2024 (or the end of a firm’s first full CPD year after this).
+The ICAEW CPD year runs from 1 November to 31 October.
+The revised CPD Regulations are effective from 1 November 2023, which means the first full year of CPD records will need to be available from 31 October 2024 (or the end of a firm’s first full CPD year after this).

 ICAEW will start monitoring compliance with the new regulations from November 2024, however, we will continue to engage with and support firms before then.